 Two popular chocolate bars have announced they will be making big changes to their recipes.

-The news will facilitate a reduction of 40 per cent less sugar content.
+The new formula created has a reduction of 40 per cent less sugar content.

 A french business man has been in charge of the company's UK operation that makes the chocolate bars since 2017 and has said, “tinkering with the recipe of 100-year-old brands while keeping the “signature taste” is necessary to comply with “the health and wellness agenda”.